Legal Name Changes

 The Colorado statutes governing name changes can be found at C.R.S. § 13-15-101 et. seq.
 Colorado uses form pleadings.
 The official pleadings issued by the Colorado Judicial Branch are available here.

-For more information about how to change your name, what to do after your name change, and to get sample pleadings you can visit the Colorado Name Change Project.
+For more information about how to change your name, what to do after your name change, and to get help drafting pleadings you can visit the Colorado Name Change Project.

 Gender Marker Change for Colorado ID